ezakhar/help/en/basics/use-training-plan.md

 * **2 - Training plan.** If you click on the plan name, the plan page will open.

-* **3 - Button "Assignments"**, it enables to assign the plan to required dates or cancel assignment.
+* **3 - Button "Assignments"**, it enables to assign the plan to required dates or remove the assignment.

 * **4 - "Ordered" status** of the plan means that information about the payment is in processing.
 You can't assign a plan with "Ordered" status.

-### How to start usng a plan {#assign}
+### How to start using a plan {#assign}

 In order to start training according to the purchased plan, you need to assign it to required dates.
 By doing so all items of the plan will appear in your training calendar.

-In order to assign a plan you need to click on the button \[3\] \(see the image above\).
+To assign a plan you need to click on the button \[3\] \(see the image above\).

-By default, the system will offer you to start using a plan:
+By default, the system will offer you to use a plan:

 * Starting from the next week, if the plan doesn't have fixed dates;
 * Starting from the plan dates, if the plan has fixed dates.

 But you can always change parameters offered by the system by default.
 ![Plan assignment window](https://264710.selcdn.ru/assets/images/_new/methodology/tp-assignment-window.png)

 * **1 - Your first name and last name** for plan assignment.
 The purchased plan you can assign only to yourself,